decentraland-scenes/grab-objects-advanced/README.md

 * Object reorientates itself when you first pick it up.
 * Making large arcs/turns whilst holding the object can cause the object to go out of bounds.

 ## Try it out

-After you clone the project, run the following:
+**Install the CLI**

+Download and install the Decentraland CLI by running the following command:

 ```
 $ npm i -g decentraland
 ```

-Followed by:
+**Previewing the scene**

+Download this example and navigate to its directory, then run:

 ```
 $  dcl start
 ```

 ## Acknowledgements